chaijs/chaijs.github.io/data/guide/helpers.md

 };
 ```

-Practically speaking, this could be any data model object returned from a
+Practically speaking, this could be any data model object returned from an
 ORM database in node or constructed from your MVC framework of choice in
 the browser.